Chilton, Texas

 Chilton is a census-designated place (CDP) and unincorporated community in Falls County, Texas, United States.
 It had a population of 776 at the 2020 census.

-It is located in western Falls County.
+Chilton is located in western Falls County.
 U.S. Route 77 forms the western edge of the community, leading north 20 mi to Waco and south 16 mi to Rosebud.
 Texas State Highway 7 passes through the center of Chilton, leading east 10 mi to Marlin, the county seat, and west 12 mi to Bruceville-Eddy.